byrnedo/capitan/README.md

 Capitan is only a wrapper around the docker cli tool, no api usage whatsoever.
 This means it will basically work with all versions of docker.

+## Why not docker-compose?

+1. lack of variables
+2. options support is always behind actual docker version
+3. up restarts containers in wrong order
+4. no hooks system
+5. hasslefree replacement for non x86/x86_64 architectures

-## Features
+## Capitan Features

-- Bash Support
-- Hooks
+1. Shell Support - Config is read from stdout of a shell command.
+Extremely flexible
+2. Hooks - hooks for before and after every intrusive action
-- Predictable run sequence
+3. Predictable run sequence - containers started in order defined
-- Future proof
+4. Future proof - options are passed through to docker cli, very simple.

 ## Commands